 The budget and policy framework is determined by full Council.
-The Executive has delegated authority to take most decisions within that framework other than regulatory and staffing matters excluded by the Local Government Act 2000.
+The Executive has delegated authority to take most decisions within that framework other than legally specified non-executive decisions such as those relating to regulatory and staffing matters.
 Executive decisions are subject to scrutiny.
 All meetings are open to the public unless confidential or exempt items, as defined by the Local Government Act 1972 as amended, are discussed.
 All Executive meetings are webcast and are available in archived format for six months from the date of the meeting.